linuxcaffe/taskwiki-utils/README.md

-utils
+taskwiki-utils
 =====

-Various useful stuff for Vimwiki
+Various useful stuff for Vimwiki, tweaked up for Taskwiki